hampussanden/notes/content/python/basics/applying_functions_to_list_items.md

 description: "Applying Functions To List Items"
 type: technical_note
 draft: false
----Sometimes you want to transform your lists items and there is a couple of ways to do that.
-Below are three examples of how you would apply a function function that capitalizes characters from `['a', 'b', 'c']` to `['A', 'B', 'C']`.
+---Below are three examples of how you would apply a function that capitalizes characters from `['a', 'b', 'c']` to `['A', 'B', 'C']`.

 In the first example we are using a simple for loop to iterate over each character in the list item.
 In the second example we are using the built in `map()` function which iterates over the list with str.upper applied.
 In the third example we apply the string method `upper()` in a list comprehension.
 ## Create a list with characters